jnoto424/jnoto424.github.io/business-process-improvement.md

 <tr><td>Maintenance</td><td>Annual support</td><td>$100/year</td></tr>
 </table>

-This option was significantly more affordable and simpler to integrate with the client's existing website platform, with strong ease-of-use for both tutors and students, though it came with a shorter adjustment period as staff transitioned to the new workflow.
+By contrast, this option's cost scaled with tutor headcount rather than a flat enterprise fee, making it substantially cheaper at the client's current size and lower-risk to pilot before a larger commitment.

-Ultimately, we presented both options with their respective trade-offs rather than a single blanket recommendation, since the right choice depended on the client's budget priorities and appetite for a larger infrastructure investment versus a lighter-weight improvement.
+Rather than issuing a single blanket recommendation, we presented both options with their quantified trade-offs, since the right choice ultimately depended on the client's budget constraints and risk tolerance.

 ## Client Feedback

-We presented our findings and proposed solutions directly to the client in a final meeting.
-Feedback was largely positive: the client's leadership team was enthusiastic about the security and centralization benefits of the tutor application platform, though they flagged concerns about its ongoing cost and maintenance complexity.
-The scheduling platform recommendation was met with strong approval, particularly for its ease of use and reduced administrative burden — tutors and students alike responded well to the idea of self-service scheduling.
-Some feedback suggested further personalization, such as the ability to filter or select tutors by expertise, which we noted as a potential area for future iteration beyond the scope of this engagement.
+We presented our analysis and recommendations directly to the client in a final meeting, incorporating feedback from our meetings throughout the engagement.
+The client's leadership had a positive response to the application platform's security and scalability, through they flagged the cost as a longer-term consideration rather than an immediate priority.
+The scheduling platform was met with a strong approval given its lower cot and ease of use.
+Both tutors and students responded well to the proposal of automated, self-service scheduling.
+Feedback also brought up a potential future addition for filtering tutors by expertise or rating, which was noted for a future implementation.

 ## Results

-The engagement delivered three fully mapped process improvements, each paired with a concrete implementation path and a transparent cost breakdown — giving the client the information needed to move forward at whatever pace fit their budget and growth plans.
-The scheduling and feedback improvements, in particular, offered strong impact relative to their cost, while the tutor application platform was framed as a larger, longer-term investment tied to the client's growth trajectory.
+Our engagement delivered three fully diagnosed process gaps, each with a quantified improvement path.
+By grounding every proposal in a structured cost comparison, we gave the client a clear way to prioritize: the scheduling and feedback improvements offered strong impact at low cost and were positioned as near-term wins, while the tutor application platform was a larger investment to revisit as the client's staffing needs grow.

 ## Technologies